Matheus-Malara/ecom-frontend-admin/README.md

 - Users: list + activation toggle
 - Global toasts, loading and error handling
 - Modern, responsive UI with Tailwind

-## 🛑 Limitations (By Design)
-- Educational scope only (no production hardening)
-- No e2e/unit tests
-- Error handling is basic
-- No i18n
-- Subject to breaking changes

 ## 🧠 Learning Goals
 Practice modern React with TypeScript, protected routing, API integration, token flows via backend, global state with Zustand, and a clean UI with Tailwind.